 The sale of one or more of the Company's properties may be considered a prohibited transaction under the Code.
 Any "inventory-like" sales would almost certainly be considered such a prohibited transaction.
 If the Company is deemed to have engaged in a "prohibited transaction" (i.e., the Company sell a property held by the Company primarily for sale in the ordinary course of the Company's trade or business), all net gain that the Company derives from such sale would be subject to a 100% penalty tax.
 The Code sets forth a safe harbor for REITs that wish to sell property without risking the imposition of the 100% penalty tax.
-The principal requirements of the safe harbor are that: (i) the REIT must hold the applicable property for not less than two years for the production of rental income prior to its sale; (ii) the aggregate expenditures made by the REIT, or any partner of the REIT, during the two-year period preceding the date of sale which are includible in the basis of the property do not exceed 30% of the net selling price of the property; and (iii) the REIT does not make more than seven sales of property during the taxable year, the aggregate adjusted bases of property sold during the taxable year does not exceed 20% of the aggregate bases of all of the REIT's assets as of the beginning of the taxable year or the fair market value of property sold during the taxable year does not exceed 20% of the fair market value of all of the REIT's assets as of the beginning of the taxable year (this percentage threshold was 10% of the aggregate bases or fair market value of all of the REIT's assets, as the case may be, for taxable years beginning before December 18, 2015).
+The principal requirements of the safe harbor are that: (i) the REIT must hold the applicable property for not less than two years for the production of rental income prior to its sale; (ii) the aggregate expenditures made by the REIT, or any partner of the REIT, during the two-year period preceding the date of sale which are includible in the basis of the property do not exceed 30% of the net selling price of the property; and (iii) the REIT does not make more than seven sales of property sold during the taxable year of the fair market value of property sold during the taxable year or the fair market value of property sold during the taxable year (this percentage threshold was 10% of the aggregate bases or fair market value of all of the REIT's assets, as the case may be, for taxable years beginning before December 18, 2015).
 Given the Company's investment strategy, the sale of one or more of its properties may not fall within the prohibited transaction safe harbor.